 The ACU manages a number of prestigious international scholarship schemes, including the UK government’s three major scholarship programmes - Chevening, UK Commonwealth Scholarships and Fellowships, and Marshall Scholarships.

 Fully-funded scholarships to undertake any master's course at any UK university.

 Commonwealth Scholarships and Fellowships are aimed at talented individuals who have the potential to make change.

 Marshall Scholarships finance young Americans of high ability to study for a graduate degree in the United Kingdom.
 Up to fifty Scholars are selected each year to study at graduate level at a UK institution in any year of study.

 Open to applicants from any Commonwealth country, the scholarships provide a unique opportunity to study for a two-year Master’s degree at a member university in a low or middle income country.

 The PhD studentships provide funding for research projects on Commonwealth-related themes.
-Applications open in May 2021.

 Funding for UK students to participate in summer schools hosted by member universities in other countries.
-If they are unable to go ahead in their traditional form in 2021 due to the COVID-19 pandemic, they will be converted to a virtual exchange initiative.

 The ACU Summer School provides a forum for students from every corner of the Commonwealth to discuss multidisciplinary issues of global importance.
 The School is hosted in a different country each year and explores a range of different themes.
 Previous years have spanned public health, building sustainable communities, big data, global food security and more.